Engin-Boot/capture-behavior-of-a-visit-counter-TwinkalParmar-16/needs-director.md

 ## Scenario: Compute parking slots to reserve for visiting specialists

-- Given: Speciallists visit.
+- Given: Specialists visit.
 - When: Specific time period.
-- Then: Book the parking in the reserved parking area for specialsits.
+- Then: Book the parking in the reserved parking area for specialists.